 Dr. Echaubard regularly teaches courses in ecology and biodiversity conservation, sustainable development, public health and tropical medicine in addition to developing experiential education programs focusing on mindfulness-based practices and nature’s role in holistic health and wellness.

-Here students will implement multi-day mini research projects to learn about field experimental designs, collection methods, data processing in relation to biodiversity sampling and assessment focusing on tree and elephant ecology.
-Students join the NGO’s current activities, such as reforestation, community outreach, and reptile and elephant conservation, as service-learning which, will complement a tree ecology research project and elephant observational study coordinated by the course director.
+Here, students will implement multi-day mini-research projects to learn about field experimental designs, collection methods, data processing in relation to biodiversity sampling, and assessment focusing on forests, trees, birds, mangroves, seagrass, coral reefs ecology, and restoration.
+Students will participate in activities, such as community outreach, restoration projects, and processing drone images into 3D forest models.

 - 2.5 GPA